-We all long to showcase a touch of luxury in our bathroom: the gleaming marble countertop, the stylish vessel sink, the built-in shelving that provides plenty of space to stash those overpriced self-care essentials.
+We all long to showcase a touch of luxury in our bathroom.
 But when you really think about it, is there anything more luxurious than the bathtub or shower?
-Or a spacious shower-tub combo (see the rosy sanctuary above designed by Georgia Ezra ... swoon!)?
+Or a spacious shower-tub combo.
 If you're stressed, you can soak or rinse the day away.
-Lather up with your favorite shower gels and bath bubbles.
-And you can sing to your heart's content — what else are those great acoustics for?

-So, if you're in the process of gathering bathroom shower ideas or bathtub ideas to create your dream oasis, we're here with some helpful tips that will help you make a decision once and for all.
+So, if you're in the process of gathering bathroom shower ideas to create your dream interior design, we're here with some helpful tips that will help you make a decision once and for all.
+Our guide will walk you through tub shower design ideas — from shower floors to shower walls and shower tile — all so can create your ideal, modern.

 Different Types of Showers and Bathtubs